-- 12 ounces udon (Japanese wheat noodles), (or egg noodles)
+- 12 oz udon Japanese wheat noodles, (or egg noodles)

 - 1 bunch fresh cilantro

-- Make the marinade: In a medium bowl, whisk together all the marinade ingredients except the cornstarch until combined.
+- In a medium bowl, whisk together all the marinade ingredients except the cornstarch until combined.
 In a small bowl, stir the cornstarch with 2 tablespoons water until dissolved, then whisk it into the marinade.

 - Preheat the oven to 350°F and line a baking sheet with parchment paper.